Dot painting with Maruku Arts. Photo: Tourism NT

 Maṟuku Arts

-A visit to the Maṟuku Arts Gallery at the Uluṟu-Kata Tjuṯa Cultural Centre gives you the chance to see the diverse art from the heart of Australia, while gaining an understanding and appreciation of the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara cultures.
+A visit to the Maṟuku Arts Gallery (Puṉuku Ngura) at the Uluṟu-Kata Tjuṯa Cultural Centre gives visitors the chance to experience the diverse art from the centre of Australia, while gaining an understanding and appreciation of Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara cultural practices.

 Please note: opening hours are subject to change.